Guest Post: Cristin Mullen, LPC

 You may have the most knowledgeable person (like me) in the world, but if that person doesn’t connect with you and your child, it’s money down the drain.

-I’m not saying expertise and training isn’t important, because it is.
-However, your best strategy is to shift your aim a bit towards someone that matches your needs and connects with your child.
+I’m not saying expertise and training are unimportant because they are.
+However, your best strategy is shifting your aim toward someone that matches your needs and connects with your child.

 The right counselor for you will…

 - Not increase financial distress.
 It is entirely possible that your child may need up to 1-2 sessions per week for periods of time.
-Experiencing the stress of financial strain will counter the work in counseling, even if it’s just your child that is going.
-This means using your insurance or being careful to only connect with counselors which you could manage the private pay fee for weekly sessions, if it came down to that.
+Experiencing the stress of financial strain will counter the work in counseling, even if it’s just your child going.
+This means using your insurance or being careful to only connect with counselors, which you could manage the private pay fee for weekly sessions if it came down to that.

 - Be an easy drive.
 This is also about burden.
 Some families love that long drive as an opportunity to talk/connect.
-Many families, however, experience a stress with the long drives and the burden of location creates a barrier to getting to treatment.
+Many families, however, experience stress with the long drives, and the burden of location creates a barrier to getting treatment.
 It’s not the kiddo’s fault, but they suffer the most when this happens.